athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 ## Clojure CLI Tools

+The `Clojure CLI Tools` are a suite of programs which are wrapped in a bash script called `clojure` or `clj` (I will explain the difference in a moment).
-To begin, what are the `Clojure CLI Tools`?
-They are a CLI tool accessed using the `clj` or `clojure` command.
-Furthermore, they are built/maintained by Cognitect, the official maintainers of the Clojure language.
+They are built and maintained by Cognitect (the maintainers of the Clojure language).

+To use the `Clojure CLI Tools` you have to [Install the Clojure CLI Tools] and then you can access them by calling `clojure` or `clj` from your terminal.
-Here are some **simple** examples of how and what you can do with the `Clojure CLI Tools`.
+Here are _some_ examples of what you can do with the `Clojure CLI Tools`.

 **Run** a Clojure repl